This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 - It's easy to make this dish spicy if you increase the amount of cayenne pepper.
 My husband likes spicy food, so I often make it more spicy for him.

-- Next, you briefly cook the garlic and spices, then add the tomato sauce, beef broth, and salt & pepper.
-Your work is pretty much done - now just let the stew simmer until the meat is tender - this should take about 45 minutes.
-(Photos 3-4).
+Next, add the garlic and spices (cooking them briefly), tomato sauce, beef broth, and salt and pepper.
+Your work is pretty much done!
+Now, just let the stew simmer until the meat is tender—this should take about 45 minutes.

-- The last step is to add the okra and keep cooking for about 10 more minutes until the okra is tender.
-(Photos 5-6).
+The last step is adding the okra and cooking for about 10 more minutes until tender.

 Expert Tip

-When you brown the beef and onions, the stockpot will be a bit crowded, so if you'd like you can cook in batches - cook two batches for the beef, set it aside, then cook the onions.
+When you brown the beef and onions, the stockpot will be a bit crowded, so if you'd like, you can cook in batches - cook two batches for the beef, set it aside, then cook the onions.
 This will ensure even browning.
+However, I'm a lazy cook, so I just cook them together with excellent results.

 Recipe FAQs